WhyNine/google-aiy-voicekitv2-skill/README.md

 **IoT**

 ## Credits
-Andreas Lorensen (@andlo) for the original version (for the Voice HAT).
+Simon Waller (but based on the work by Andreas Lorensen (@andlo) for the original version for the Voice HAT).
-Simon Waller for the modified version (for the Voice Bonnet).

 ## Supported Devices
 platform_picroft